Bristows: History

 Bristows was founded in 1837 by Robert Wilson at 1, Copthall Buildings in the City of London.
-One of Robert's first pieces of work related to the patenting of the first practical electrical telegraph, then particularly in demand for its application to railways.
+One of his first pieces of work related to the patenting of the first practical electrical telegraph, then particularly in demand for its application to railways.
 Wilson also advised a Captain Crauford in relation to his patent "for preserving from rust" and the electronic engineer Sir Charles Wheatstone on the wheatstone bridge circuit.

 In 1849, Ebenezer Bristows joined the firm.
-Ebenezer was a member of the Law Society Council from 1873 until 1908, and President of the Law Society of England and Wales for the year 1883 to 1884.
-It was during this year that the first UK Patent Act arrived, which laid the basis for patent law and practice as it exists today.
+Ebenezer was a member of the Law Society Council from 1873 until 1908, and president of the Law Society of England and Wales for the year 1883 to 1884.
+It was during this year that the first UK Patent Act arrived, which laid the basis for modern patent law and practice.

 During the 19th century, the firm acted for the Royal Mail Steam Packet, largely on litigation relating to accidents at sea.
 Other clients in the late 19th century include the Electric Telephone Company, Steam Plough Patents, the Bread Patents Company, the Celluloid Manufacturing Company and the Tigris & Euphrates Steam Navigation Company.